muy31/ShellAI-Fuel-Competition/README.md

 # Shell AI Fuel Competition
-Using XGBoosted random forests to predict fuel blend properties... scored at 77.5% hidden test data accuracy
+- Used XGBoosted random forests to predict fuel blend properties... scored at 77.5% hidden test data accuracy

 - Explored using neural network architectures with Keras and polynomial feature engineering to get other results, with varying success